I think the

 The irony is that living large and doing exactly as he pleases has long been a central ingredient in Sheen's appeal.
 His role on "Two and a Half Men" as a womanizing, footloose bachelor seems lifted out of his real life, which is one of the reasons it is funny.
 We think we are seeing Sheen spoofing himself.
 When Sheen reminded us that his life is even more extreme than his character's, the media turned censorious — an example of trying to have your comedy and revile it too.
 Sheen is absolutely right to call this hypocrisy.
 He has never pretended to be a Boy Scout.
 He has always purported to be precisely the opposite.

-And now Roseanne Barr, of all people, has stepped forward to add another dose of reality to the proceedings.
+And now Roseanne Barr, of all people, has stepped forward to

 The comedienne, who worked with Lorre on "Roseanne" from 1990 to 1992, wrote three blog posts on her website supporting Sheen and insulting Lorre's writing on "Men," which she described as "s--- jokes and adolescent sniggering over breasts and women's body parts lines."